rsdoiel/antenna/archives/2025/socal_north_2025.02.md

 ---

-## LA fire weather forecast warns of 'particularly dangerous situation' heading into the new week
+## Extreme fire weather begins early Tuesday morning for LA with no rain in sight

-date: 2025-01-13, updated: 2025-01-13, from: The LAist
+date: 2025-01-13, updated: 2025-01-14, from: The LAist

-The forecast comes as the death toll for the Palisades and Eaton fires grew to 24 people Sunday evening.
+The National Weather Service forecasts a brief respite in fire weather starting Thursday into the weekend.
+But red flag warnings could kick in again Monday.

 <br>